kundajelab/chipseq_pipeline/README.md

 ### Peak calling method

 Define peak calling method with `-callpeak [METHOD]`, choose `[METHOD]` in `[spp, macs2]`.
 You can also choose both like `-callpeak spp,macs2` (default).
-If you want to on true/pooled replicates (not on pseudoreplicates or pooled pseudoreplicate), use `-true_rep`.
+If you want to call peaks on true/pooled replicates (not on pseudoreplicates or pooled pseudoreplicate) only, add `-true_rep`.

 Both spp and macs2 generate peaks but signal tracks (pvalue and fold enrichment) are generated from macs2 only.
 IDR analysis will take peaks from spp.
 For spp, no additional parameter is required.
 For macs2, define additional parameters (`-chrsz`, `-gensz`).